 Article 9, paragraph 4

-We will treat any member of the public equally, regardless of nationality, citizenship and domicile.
+The UK treats any member of the public equally, regardless of nationality, citizenship and domicile.
 Any legal person has equal access to the courts.
+However, as set out in the consultation paper Transforming Legal Aid: delivering a more credible and efficient system, we believe that limited public funds for civil legal aid should be targeted at those who have a strong connection to the UK.
+The government has therefore proposed that applicants for civil legal aid should in future have to satisfy a residence test.

-We believe that court fees for bringing a case are reasonable, for example the fees for bringing a judicial review in England and Wales are currently:
+The court fees for bringing a judicial review in England and Wales are currently:

-(a) £50 to apply for permission;
+(a) £60 to apply for permission;